Lonewolf239/PCtoNormal/README.md

 ## License

-MIT License—use as you wish.
+MIT License — use as you wish.